Sleepless-Development/sleepless_inventory_addons/backItems/backItems.md

   - `ignoreLimits` (optional): Indicates whether the item should be exempted from the back item limit defined by `BACK_ITEM_LIMIT`.
 It is a boolean value.

-  - `model` (required for non-weapon models): Specifies the model of the non-weapon item.
-It should be the hash value of the model.
+  - `hash`(mandatory): Specifies the hash value of the weapon or model.

-  - `hash` (required for weapons): Specifies the hash value of the weapon.

-  - `isWeapon`: Indicates whether the item is a weapon (boolean value).

   - `customPos` (optional, but mandatory when `ignoreLimits` is used): Contains custom position and rotation data for the item.
 It is a table with the following properties:
     - `pos`: Specifies the position of the item as a vector3 (x, y, z).